signalfx/otelworkshop/docs/introduction/index.md

 # Otel Workshop Introduction

 - The Splunk OpenTelemetry Workshop will teach you how to level up your Observability practice by using the OpenTelemetry Collector and APM Instrumentation to emit industry standard telemetry from your infrastructure and applications.
+- This workshop is designed to run as a single user, or be run in a small group (upwards of 6) along with a leader guiding the group.
+    - If running as a group, a pre-workshop prep call is necessary to ensure that all group members can spin up and/or access an Ubuntu Linux lab environment.
+Details are below.

 ## Details